c0m1t/relay-enum-generator/README.md

 - name: Name of your generated file
 - path: Path where your file will be generated in
 - schema: Path of schema to read from.
 Default value is read from relay.config file
+- noFutureProofEnums: This option controls whether or not a catch-all entry is added to enum type definitions for values that may be added in the future.

 ## Acknowledgments